-- They assume that their medical insurance is enough to cover them in the event of an injury incurred at the workplace.
+- They assume that their medical insurance is enough to cover them in case of an injury incurred at the workplace.

-- They assume that they would never want to file a workers’ compensation claim against their own company, so they don’t see the need to pay premiums for a policy that they won’t use.
+- They assume they would never want to file a workers’ compensation claim against their own company, so they don’t see the need to pay premiums for a policy they won’t use.

-Unfortunately, these types of assumptions and the myths they’re derived from can cause serious harm to a business.
+Unfortunately, these assumptions and the myths they’re derived from can cause serious harm to a business.

 Drawbacks of Leaders Opting Out

-Even if a corporate officer spends the majority of his or her time at a desk, there is still a risk of injury.
-And if an injury occurs, it’s likely that the officer’s health insurance policy will have an exclusion for work-related injuries.
+Even if a corporate officer spends most of his or her time at a desk, there is still a risk of injury.
+And if an injury occurs, the officer’s health insurance policy will likely have an exclusion for work-related injuries.

-Without workers’ compensation insurance, the cost of treatment for those injuries would have to be paid for by the company or come out of the pocket of the officer.
-Neither of these scenarios is helpful in operating a profitable business.
+Without workers’ compensation insurance, the cost of treatment for those injuries would have to be paid for by the company or come out of the officer's pocket.
+Neither of these scenarios helps operate a profitable business.

-Opting out of workers’ compensation insurance may save some money (and depending on the leader’s job function that savings could be quite minimal), but it also transfers risk to the employer and to the corporate officer(s) who chooses to opt-out of coverage.
+Opting out of workers’ compensation insurance may save some money (depending on the leader’s job function, that savings could be quite minimal), but it also transfers risk to the employer and to the corporate officer(s) who chooses to opt-out of coverage.

 Additional Premium Charges

-If an officer rejects coverage, he or she will most likely have to file a form with the state and/or the insurance provider prior to obtaining coverage for the rest of the company.
+If an officer rejects coverage, he or she will likely have to file a form with the state and/or the insurance provider before obtaining coverage for the rest of the company.

-In absence of this notification, the insurance provider will assume that the officer is electing coverage, and will charge him or her a premium based on standard payroll for industry and job function.
+Without this notification, the insurance provider will assume that the officer is electing coverage and will charge him or her a premium based on standard payroll for industry and job function.

 Additionally, the carrier will look to recoup the premium unpaid premium dollars at audit.
 This can lead to surprise audit bills the company was not expecting.

-Be sure that if you do choose to opt-out of worker’s comp coverage that your insurance agent has provided you the appropriate exclusion form.
+Be sure that if you opt-out of worker’s comp coverage, your insurance agent has provided you with the appropriate exclusion form.

 Option to Self-insure

-With self-insurance, a company can avoid paying workers’ compensation premiums by serving as its own carrier.
+With self-insurance, a company can avoid paying workers’ compensation premiums by serving as its carrier.

-For the vast majority of businesses self-insurance is not a realistic option from a profitability standpoint.
+For most businesses, self-insurance is not a realistic option from a profitability standpoint.

-This is not the way most insurance agencies will talk to you about workers comp.
+This is different from how most insurance agencies talk to you about workers comp.

 Rogue Risk is different.